raspberrypi/documentation/linux/software/libcamera/csi-2-usage.md

 [ADV7280A](https://www.analog.com/en/products/adv7280a.html), [ADV7281A](https://www.analog.com/en/products/adv7281a.html), [ADV7282A](https://www.analog.com/en/products/adv7282a.html)

-Because of some missing code in the current core V4L2 implementation, selecting the source fails, so the Raspberry Pi kerrnel version adds a kernel module parameter called `dbg_input` to the ADV7180 kernel driver which sets the input source every time VIDIOC_S_STD is called.
+Because of some missing code in the current core V4L2 implementation, selecting the source fails, so the Raspberry Pi kernel version adds a kernel module parameter called `dbg_input` to the ADV7180 kernel driver which sets the input source every time VIDIOC_S_STD is called.
 At some point mainstream will fix the underlying issue (a disjoin between the kernel API call s_routing, and the userspace call `VIDIOC_S_INPUT`) and this modification will be removed.

 Please note that receiving interlaced video is not supported, therefore the ADV7281(A)-M version of the chip is of limited use as it doesn't have the necessary I2P deinterlacing block.
 Also ensure when selecting a device to specify the -M option.
 Without that you will get a parallel output bus which can not be interfaced to the Raspberry Pi.

 There are no known commercially available boards using these chips, but this driver has been tested via the Analog Devices [EVAL-ADV7282-M evaluation board](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/EVAL-ADV7282A-M.html)

-This driver can be loaded using the `config.txt` dtoverlay entry `adv7282m`, or `adv728x` with a parameter of either `adv7280m=1`,`adv7281m=1`, or `adv7281ma=1` if you are not using the ADV7282-M chip variant. e.g.
+This driver can be loaded using the `config.txt` dtoverlay `adv7282m`, or `adv728x-m` with a parameter of either `adv7280m=1`,`adv7281m=1`, or `adv7281ma=1` if you are not using the ADV7282-M chip variant. e.g.

 ```
-dtoverlay=adv728x=adv7280m=1
+dtoverlay=adv728x-m,adv7280m=1
 ```

 *Toshiba TC358743 HDMI to CSI2 bridge*